-Sustainability, energy efficiency, and wellbeing are at the very core of the project.
+Sustainability, energy efficiency, and well-being are at the very core of the project.
 Heating and cooling are generated by a geothermal system that uses groundwater to drive a reverse heat pump.
-The building incorporates a full air conditioning system with exposed ducts combined with underfloor panels adjacent to the façade to reduce the radiative effect of the external glazing to ensure optimum comfort conditions to clients and staff.
-The roof has an integrated set of photovoltaic panels that supply renewable energy to cover the restaurant’s energy consumption partially.
+The building incorporates a complete air conditioning system with exposed ducts combined with underfloor panels adjacent to the façade to reduce the radiative effect of the external glazing to ensure optimum comfort conditions for clients and staff.
+The roof has an integrated set of photovoltaic panels that partially supply renewable energy to cover the restaurant’s energy consumption.

 The glazing in the external courtyard comprises large fixed and sliding doors that open to create 9 meters of uninterrupted light, bringing together the inside and the outside in a unique, extraordinary sensory space.

 Thus, the design vision finds synthesis in the external courtyard that welcomes visitors between wooden surfaces, inclined spaces, the rustle of leaves, and evening dew: it is here where the complete symbiosis between architecture, man, and nature is realized.

 Wood Court Restaurant Image Gallery